Introduction to animation

 On scroll

-Animation starts playing when on scrolling the page the relevant element enters the viewport.
+Animation starts playing when, on scrolling, the page the relevant element enters the viewport.

-Learn more about Play animation on scroll
+Learn more about Playing animation on scroll.

 On click

-Learn more about Play animation on click
+Learn more about Playing animation on click.

 On hover

-Learn more about Play animation on hove
+Learn more about Playing animation on hover.

 On animation trigger

 It's the only type of playing animation that lets you create a complex chain of animations by binding one animation to the actions of the other.
-That is, the second animation starts after a certain step of the first animation.
+That is, the second animation starts only after a certain step of the first animation.